Ibnmax/ibn-roshd-max/README.md

 ------------------------------------------------------------------------

-### 3. CSI Camera
+### 3. HUSKYLENS 2

+The HuskyLens 2 is an AI-powered machine vision sensor designed to act as both the "eyes and brain" for robotics and embedded systems.
+ * Edge AI Processing: It independently analyzes images to recognize colors, objects, lines, and faces, taking the computational load off the main microcontroller.
+ * Click-to-Learn Training: Using its built-in screen and buttons, it can learn to identify new objects or colors instantly without requiring external computers or complex programming.
-The CSI camera provides live video input to the Jetson Nano.
-It is lightweight, compact, and designed for fast frame capture, making it ideal for real-time image processing in robotics.
+ * Ready-to-Use Data: It transmits processed results (X, Y coordinates, width, height, and IDs) directly to controllers like Arduino via UART or I2C, making it highly efficient for autonomous tasks for real-time image processing in robotics.

 ------------------------------------------------------------------------